 Massed colors, but not the type outlined in the Army and Marine drill and ceremonies manuals.
 These manuals specifically state to not have multiple color guards at a ceremony.
 One is enough.
 But, that’s for strictly military formations.
 Click here for information on a massed colors formation.

 Massing of the Colors is an event where multiple color guards from multiple organizations, come together to honor the flag of the United States of America.
 Color guards from the US military, first responders, cadet organizations and schools, and scouting programs could represent their unit with a color guard.
-Click here on the order or precedence for the US military and click here for the order of precedence for first responders.
+Click here and read information on the order or precedence for the US military and click here for the order of precedence for first responders.

 Each color guard enters and posts in their designated spot on their own command.
 These commands are only be loud enough for the team to hear, no one wants a one-man or one-color guard show at a massing of the colors.

 The “Color Guard Commander” (CGC), who is not the master of ceremonies, posts at an appropriate place so that all of the color guards hear his commands.